gboeing/ppd534/modules/readme.md

 When you come into class each day, before the lecture begins, do the following steps (takes 1 minute):

-  1. Open a terminal, change directories to the `ppd534` folder on your desktop
+  1. Open a terminal, change directories to the ppd534 folder on your desktop that you created in the initial software setup.
   2. In the terminal, run `git pull` to bring your local version of the course files up to date with the server
   3. Start the course's Docker container by running the OS-specific command below in your terminal:
      - On *Windows*, run `docker run --rm -it -p 8888:8888 -v "%cd%":/home/jovyan/work gboeing/ppd534:latest`